sixcrm/SixCRMServerless/controllers/analytics/queries/transactions_summary_revenue_total/README.md

 # Aggregation by transaction summary variables for revenue total result
+# This is used as a non-paginated aggregated total query at top level of the report.
 ____

 ## Arguments: